masosar/amTest-HP/README.md

 ## Given the time, things I could have done better

+-  Had I had more time, I would have fixed the insertion of the data to include in the 'Students' and 'Staff' endpoint and not only in the 'Characters' one.

 ## Describing any Pain Point or Bug and its solution.

 -  When first fetching the db.json file, there was an error: \